 Skills to be gained from this position include soil, biomass, and gas emissions sampling and processing, introduction to the set-up and maintenance of small-scale agricultural research plots, how to properly document samples and follow detailed standard operating procedures (SOPs).

-Click here to see the 2019 Soil and Greenhouse Gas undergraduate summer researcher posting.
+Check out the 2021 Soil and Greenhouse Gas undergraduate summer researcher posting.

 Last Updated: March 25, 2019